runarorama/spellreviews/_posts/2019-06-09-dominate-beast.markdown

 date: 2019-06-09T18:49:25-04:00
 ---

-[Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast) is a 4th-level enchantment spell for [Druids](https://www.dndbeyond.com/characters/classes/druid) and [Sorcerers](https://www.dndbeyond.com/characters/classes/sorcerer), as well as Clerics of the Nature Domain, Paladins who take the Oath of Conquest, and Warlocks whose patron is either The Archfey or The Great Old One.
+[Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast) is a 4th-level enchantment spell for [Druids](https://www.dndbeyond.com/characters/classes/druid) and [Sorcerers](https://www.dndbeyond.com/characters/classes/sorcerer), as well as [Clerics](https://www.dndbeyond.com/classes/cleric) of the [Nature Domain](https://www.dndbeyond.com/classes/cleric#NatureDomain), [Paladins who take the Oath of Conquest](https://www.dndbeyond.com/classes/paladin#OathofConquest), and [Warlocks](https://www.dndbeyond.com/classes/warlock) whose patron is either [The Archfey](https://www.dndbeyond.com/classes/warlock#TheArchfey) or [The Great Old One](https://www.dndbeyond.com/classes/warlock#TheGreatOldOne).
 These classes all get 4th level slots at character level 7, except Paladins who get them at level 13.

 ## What does it do?

 This spell takes an action to cast and takes your concentration.
-It allows you to charm a creature that has the /beast/ type, such that it does its best to obey your commands for one minute.
+It allows you to charm a creature that has the *beast* type, such that it does its best to obey your commands for one minute.
 While you concentrate on the spell, you can use your action to take precise control of the creature for a full round.

 The beast gets a Wisdom saving throw, which it gets to repeat whenever it takes damage.